Th3g3ntl3m4nX0/Th3g3ntl3m4nX0.github.io/_posts/2023-09-12-CyberSploit1.md

 We can see that the SSH login was successful and the flag worked as the password for SSH login.

-After logging into the target machine, we checked the user folder and found the second flag file, “flag2.txt”.
+After logging into the target machine, we checked the user folder and found the second flag, “flag2.txt”.
 We opened the file with the cat command, and gave us  "Your flag is in another file..."
 We can also see that there is another file named "local.txt" and after using the cat command against the file we successfully got our flag, which can be seen in the following screenshot:

 ![image](../../assets/image/posts/cybersploit/pic6.png)